cagov/hub.innovation.ca.gov/docs/pages/data/idea-guidebook.md

 </div>

-## Introduction

-This guidebook is designed to help you use the Interagency Data Exchange Agreement (IDEA).
 IDEA is an umbrella Memorandum of Understanding (MOU) that facilitates data exchange between state entities in California.

 The IDEA consists of two parts: